Crozzers/screen_brightness_control/README.md

 #fade the brightness from 100% to 90% with time intervals of 0.1 seconds
 sbc.fade_brightness(90, start=100, interval=0.1)

-#fade the brightness to 100% in the background
+#fade the brightness to 100% in a new thread
 sbc.fade_brightness(100, blocking=False)
 ```